In pre-election Throne Speech, B.C. says it’s payback time for taxpayers

 “Risk is all around us: A weak global economy, the rising tide of protectionism in the United States and in Europe,” she noted.

-The province on Tuesday announced former federal international trade minister David Emerson as B.C.’s envoy to Washington D.C. to represent the province’s interests in the latest round of the Canada-U.S. softwood lumber trade war.
-Mr. Emerson is a former CEO of Canfor, one of the province’s largest lumber exporters, and he played a key role in securing the 2006 softwood lumber agreement.
+The province on Tuesday announced former federal international trade minister David Emerson as B.C.’s envoy to Washington, D.C., to represent the province’s interests in the latest round of the Canada-U.S. softwood lumber trade war.
+Mr. Emerson is a former chief executive of Canfor, one of the province’s largest lumber exporters, and he played a key role in securing the 2006 softwood lumber agreement.

 The speech also touched on recent investments in education, affordable housing, social services and health care.
 “Government is in a position to do this because it has a plan to continue growing our economy into the future.
-From small business to tourism and technology, to natural resources, trade, and manufacturing.”
+From small business to tourism and technology to natural resources, trade, and manufacturing.”

 Although the B.C.
 Liberals have trumpeted job growth in B.C., they have acknowledged that many rural communities are struggling because of challenges in forestry and mining.